Stay sharp on the function of each knife in your block.

 Every meal requires the use of a knife.
 You can have the most high-tech kitchen appliances that practically cook your meal for you, but without a good knife you’ll be unable to chop, slice, mince, or prepare your ingredients.

-This knife’s uses are virtually limitless.
-You can chop, slice, dice, or carve gourds, fruits, vegetables, meats, herbs, nuts, and more.
-Expect to use your Chef Knife to do around 80% of your
+Uses: This knife’s uses are virtually limitless.
+You can break down chicken wings, slice melons, and prep all sorts of vegetables.
+Expect to use your Chef Knife to do around 80% of your cutting in the kitchen.

 These knives look almost like a mini version of our Chef Knife, with a short, triangular, pointed blade.
 The blade has no serrations and is slightly rounded to allow for maximum maneuverability when peeling or slicing small ingredients.
 Of the dozens of kitchen knives available, the Paring Knife is unanimously hailed as a necessity and is second only to the Chef Knife in its importance.

-Whether you want to peel an apple or a sweet potato, slice up delicate vegetables like mushrooms, core a tomato, or finely mince a clove of garlic, the Paring Knife can handle it.
-When you’re making fine cuts, intricate slices, and delicate minces, you need a short, sharp blade with no serrated edge.
+Uses: When you're cutting fruit, from slicing a peach to coring a tomato, our Paring Knife is the ideal tool.
+When you’re making fine cuts, intricate slices, and delicate minces, you need this short, sharp blade with no serrated edge.

-Unlike a Chef Knife, which is designed to chop tip-first on your butcher’s block, a Bread Knife is designed to be used in a back-and-forth sawing motion.
+Unlike a Chef Knife, which is designed to chop tip-first on your Butcher Block, a Bread Knife is designed to be used in a back-and-forth sawing motion.
 That means longer is better—the ideal length for a home chef’s Bread Knife is 9 inches.

 Bread Knives are an important blade for any chef or bread baker due to their design.
 The serrated blade allows the knife to tear through the crust of a loaf without crushing it, preserving its texture.
 Compare this to a Chef’s Knife, which requires you to press straight down, potentially mashing bread and soft vegetables.

-Bread Knives are ideal for slicing breads of all varieties, fluffy cakes like a sponge or chiffon, or chopping up a tomato without losing any juices.
+Uses: Bread Knives are ideal for slicing breads of all varieties, fluffy cakes like a sponge or chiffon, or even chopping up a tomato without losing any juices.